spinalcord/MacroKeyB/README.md

 - Rust programming environment (for building from source)
 - Secondary keyboard or input device

+### x11 (and Wayland)
+I tested MacroKeyB with KDE Plasma x11 and Wayland.
+- x11: everything should work
+- Wayland: everything might work but sending keys depends on DE, for instance KDE Wayland worked for me.

 ### Why Root Privileges Are Required
 MacroKeyB requires root privileges for three essential functions: